suncoast-devs/handbook/assignments/cs-hello-world/index.md

 Follow [this guide](/lessons/cs-how-to-crete-and-run-programs) to review how to create and run `C#` applications.

+Follow [this guide](/lessons/misc-turning-in-assignments) to review how to turn in your assignments.

 ### Explorer Mode

 - [ ] Create a new app.